sjforeman/bskit/README.md

 ## Usage

-Usage instructions and a guide to the included examples can be found [here](https://github.com/sjforeman/bskit/blob/master/usage.md)
+Usage instructions and a guide to the included examples can be found [here](https://github.com/sjforeman/bskit/blob/master/usage.md).

 ## References

 If `bskit` is used in original research, please cite the associated paper:

-> Foreman et al., *Baryonic effects on the matter bispectrum*, 2019, arXiv:19mm.xxxxx
+> Foreman, Coulton, Villaescusa-Navarro, and Barreira, *Baryonic effects on the matter bispectrum*, 2019, arXiv:19mm.xxxxx

 In addition, please cite the `nbodykit` paper,